-How to Choose an Online School for Certified Kitchen and Bath Design
+How to Select an Online Certified Kitchen and Bath Design School

 The National Kitchen and Bath Association (NKBA) is the accrediting agency for kitchen and bath design programs.
 The NKBA also confers certified status on designers in the industry, with designations ranging from Associate Kitchen and Bath Designer to Certified Master Kitchen and Bath Designer.
 To become certified, applicants must meet education and experience requirements and pass a series of exams.
 Online or hybrid programs in kitchen and bath design programs or courses are available through a few colleges and universities.

 Aspiring designers who want to attain certification can benefit from choosing a school with an NKBA-accredited program, since these programs feature curricula that prepare students to take the first certification exam immediately upon graduation.
 Those who complete a non-accredited program must accumulate two years of work experience before they can sit for the first exam.

 The NKBA maintains a list of accredited and candidate programs on its website (www.nkba.org).
 Programs lead to a diploma, certificate or degree, either in interior design or kitchen and bath design.
 While a select few NKBA-accredited programs may be online, the majority are available in a traditional format.

 On-Campus versus Online Learning